lipupini/frontend/README.md

 - Both pagination and infinite scroll options with toggle

-- Thumbnail generation and cache
+- Add filesystem cache for thumbnail generation